PLSysSec/cargo-scan/README.md

 This installs [cargo-download](https://crates.io/crates/cargo-download) and our fork of [MIRAI](https://github.com/facebookexperimental/MIRAI).
 Installation has currently been tested on Mac OS (Monterey) and Linux (Arch Linux).

-If you want to use the `-g` feature, you also need to install [graphviz](https://graphviz.org/download/): on Mac, `brew install graphviz`.
+If you want to use the `-g` option, you also need to install [graphviz](https://graphviz.org/download/): on Mac, `brew install graphviz`.

 ## Running an experiment